The ultimate guide to troll control

 How does Greta Thunberg cope with trolls?

 I mentioned Greta Thunberg above as an example of someone who is excessively trolled.
-Luckily for her, because of her autism, she has her own method of troll control.
+Luckily for her, because of her Asperger's, she has her own method of troll control.

 Greta doesn't react the same way as another 16 year old would.
 She finds the positive elements within trolling comments and uses them to enhance her message.
 Donald Trump's snide and mocking tweet was adapted as part of her Twitter bio.